Main focus: Web3, Crypto & Blockchain

 Country: Germany

-Topics: startups, blockchain, bitcoin, technology, tokens, crypto, founder, web3, dlt, tokenization, web 3.0, dao, daos, ethereum
+Topics: startups, blockchain, bitcoin, innovation, technology, ai, tokens, future of money, future trends, crypto, founder, web3, dlt, ki, tokenization, transformation, metaverse, web 3.0, dao, daos, ethereum, decentralized web, digital id, defi

 Willing to travel for an event.